 (ii) Time, location, heading, speed, activity of the vessel (including number of airguns operating and whether in state of ramp-up or power-down), Beaufort wind force and sea state, visibility, and sun glare.

-Comment 10: The Commission recommends that NMFS work with NSF to analyze these monitoring data to help determine the effectiveness of ramp-up procedures as a mitigation measure for geophysical surveys after the data are compiled and quality control measures have been completed.
+Comment 10: The Commission recommends that NMFS work with NSF to analyze these monitoring data to help determine the effectiveness of ramp-up Start Printed Page 75530procedures as a mitigation measure for geophysical surveys after the data are compiled and quality control measures have been completed.